Specials & Packages

-The Hilton Sedona Golf Resort & Spa is Sedona's only Full Service Spa and Golf Resort and is located amidst the spectacular beauty of Northern Arizona's Red Rock Country in the heart of Sedona.
+The Hilton Sedona Resort at Bell Rock is Sedona's only Full Service Spa and Golf Resort and is located amidst the spectacular beauty of Northern Arizona's Red Rock Country in the heart of Sedona.
 View our calendar of events.

 Sedona - The location is simply magical and has been called, "The Most Beautiful Place in America."